xjamundx/site/docs.md

     somelib/**
     otherlib/*.js

+#### Hooking up into the file resolution logic

+The CLI JSHint module exposes a public method `gather` that you can use to hook up into the file resolution logic.
+This is useful if you want to change how JSHint gathers files for linting.
+Do this only if you really know what you're doing.

+    #!/usr/bin/env node

+    var cli = require("./src/cli/cli.js");

+    cli.gather = function (opts) {
+      // Your own file gathering logic.
+      // For description of 'opts' see src/cli/cli.js:gather };

+    cli.interpret(process.argv);

 <h3 id="jslib">JSHint as a JavaScript library</h3>

 You can also use JSHint in your projects as a JavaScript library.
 You can either